taocpp/config/README.md

 Semantic features like deleting and referencing values, or including files and reading environment variables, usually only make sense with larger, non-trivial real-world examples.

+These features can be used to manage situations that go beyond single deployments with a single config, for example providing the tools to manage configuration templates that are adapted to different environments.

 Parsing a config file generally entails nothing more than calling the appropriate `parse_file()` function with the filename.

 ```